 - Activity must comply with University/RSO policies and guidelines

 - Poster must list sponsoring group's name (RSO, Department or Non-Profit agency)

-- Poster must have an accurate contact name and phone number or email printed on the posters
+- Poster must have a contact name and phone number or email printed on it

-- If event is a Finance Division sponsored event, poster must contain the Student Activity
+- If the event is a Finance Division sponsored event, poster must contain the Student Activity Fund logo.

-Fund logo.
-Public events sponsored by the University and its affiliates (all RSOs,
+- Public events sponsored by the University and its affiliates (all RSOs, Departments,

-Departments, etc.) must include the following Americans with Disabilities Act (ADA)
+etc.) must include the following Americans with Disabilities Act (ADA) statement:

 "Anyone with a disability who needs special accommodations to attend this event should contact (telephone number and contact email) at least 72 hours in advance."